All images © by Roberto Piperno, owner of the domain. Text edited by Rosamie Moore. Write to romapip@quipo.it.

 Piè di Marmo and Palazzo Frangipane

 In 1754 Giuseppe Vasi showed this square in a plate covering Palazzo Pamphilj.
 In that plate the square was empty apart from a luxury carriage.
-In 1759, when he depicted Collegio Romano, which housed the largest public school of Rome, he showed a procession of pupils heading towards the entrance; they wore tricornes which were very popular at the time, because they provided protection from the weather, sun and rain.
+In 1759, when he depicted Collegio Romano, which housed the largest public school of Rome, he showed a procession of pupils heading towards the entrance; they wore tricornes which were very popular at the time, because they provided protection from sun and rain.

 In the plate Vasi showed the tip of the façade of S. Ignazio, a large church behind Collegio Romano; the tip of the façade cannot be seen from this square, but perhaps Vasi's aim was to highlight that the church did not have a dome.
+The two buildings belonged to the Jesuits, who also had a seminary a few yards away.

 The view is taken from the green dot in the 1748 map below.